What is app engagement and how to measure it

 Users rarely monitor app updates.
 One of the exceptions is Instagram — its functionality keeps changing drastically with every new version, so users have to learn about new features by themselves.

-• it reminds users of the abandoned app,
+- it reminds users of the abandoned app,

 Re-engagement

-If a user abandoned the app a long time ago, push-notifications are ineffective — they are probably disabled.
-In this case sending the “We miss you” email is more effective.
+If a user abandoned the app a long time ago, push notifications are ineffective — they are probably disabled.
+In this case, sending the “We miss you” email is more effective.
 Take this letter from Duolingo as a reference.

 But for greater efficiency send more personalized letters.
 Everyone has different reasons to abandon your app.
 Use that and try segmenting users — for example, add a feedback form to the app or include asking for a reason in the subscription canceling scenario.
 You can also segment by demographic data.
-For example, if you noticed decreased engagement in users of a certain age or gender, chances are, your app doesn’t meet their needs.
+For example, if you noticed a decreased engagement in users of a certain age or gender, chances are your app doesn’t meet their needs.

 Gamification

 Habitica is a task tracker with RPG mechanics.
-In this app users create characters and unite into guilds, earn in-game coins and ability points for completed tasks, and compete with each other by accepting challenges.
+In this app, users create characters and unite into guilds, earn in-game coins and ability points for completed tasks, and compete with each other by accepting challenges.
 This gamification model increases app engagement, mainly, session length.

-• using game points to show real-life progress — like in apps for learning foreign languages or coding,
+- using game points to show real-life progress — like in apps for learning foreign languages or coding,

-• adding the competition mechanic — users will set a goal to be better than their friends;
+- adding the competition mechanic — users will set a goal to be better than their friends,

-• adding real gratifications for game achievements — like gamifying a loyalty program.
+- adding real gratifications for game achievements — like gamifying a loyalty program.

 A good example of the third model is Starbucks.
-This coffee-to-go franchise launched Starbucks Dash, which is a gamified loyalty program for regulars.
-After each purchase users receive stars that can be exchanged for rewards such as free food or drinks.
+This coffee-to-go franchise launched Starbucks Dash which is a gamified loyalty program for regulars.
+After each purchase, users receive stars that can be exchanged for rewards such as free food or drinks.

 Check out our article if you want to learn more about gamification in banking.